rockkingjy/OpenTracker/readme.md

 </p>

 # What is Visual Tracking?
-Visual Tracking is to track someone or something by just using one or two simple web camera.
+Visual Tracking is to track someone or something by just using one or two simple web camera(s).

 # What is OpenTracker?
 OpenTracker is a open sourced repository for Visual Tracking.
 It's written in C++, high speed, easy to use, and easy to implemented in embedded system.
 And this is not only codes, the implement details and complicate maths are explained fully in the **notes/OpenTrackerNotes.pdf**(draft).